 Period of Progress (POP) POP's reflect cumulative standards covered throughout the year to date.
 The grade at the end of the POP indicates the proficiency level that a student has demonstrated on the standards assessed.
 Score vs. Grade Score: Number scores (1-5) are assigned to each standard on a given assessment based on demonstrated level of proficiency.
 Grade: Converted scores on all cumulative standards assessed throughout the year to date.
-Levels of Performance In the standards-based grading system, a standard score, and subsequent POP grade represents the proficiency level based on student demonstration of understanding of the knowledge, skills, and concepts in the subject area, as well as the student's ability to apply that understanding to a variety of performance tasks.
-Mastery 4 - Proficient 3 - Partially Proficient 2 - Below 1 - Far below Amelioration Students will track their own progress on each standard assessed for their courses; thus, students will know which standards they have mastered and which standards they need to improve knowledge and understanding Teachers will provide amelioration opportunities during class and flex time; scores will be updated accordingly.
+Levels of Performance In the standards-based grading system, a standard score, and subsequent POP grade, represents the proficiency level based on student demonstration of understanding of the knowledge, skills, and concepts in the subject area, as well as the student's ability to apply that understanding to a variety of performance tasks.
+5 - Mastery 4 - Proficient 3 - Partially Proficient 2 - Below 1 - Far below Amelioration Students will track their own progress on each standard assessed for their courses; thus, students will know which standards they have mastered and which standards they need to improve knowledge and understanding Teachers will provide amelioration opportunities during class and flex time; scores will be updated accordingly.

-Body of Evidence POP grades are based on a preponderance of evidence, (typically 3 pieces of standards-aligned assessments), during the POP or cumulatively throughout the year.
-If there is not sufficient evidence for making a decision about a standard score, the student will receive an "INC" as a placeholder.
-For example, a student has not submitted any assessments, or a student enrolled late in the POP.
-Current Learning Trend Averaging by standard is the default grade in the system; however, teachers will use the student's more recent, most consistent level of performance to determine a student's POP grade.
+Body of Evidence - POP grades are based on a preponderance of evidence, (typically 3 pieces of standards-aligned assessments), during the POP or cumulatively throughout the year.
+Current Learning Trend - Averaging by standard is the default grade in the system; however, teachers will use the student's more recent, most consistent level of performance to determine a student's POP grade.
 Teacher comments will support grades.
-Interval Assessments Interval Assessments are cumulative and occur three times a year.
+Interval Assessments - Interval Assessments are cumulative and occur three times a year.
 These assessments are also scored by standard.
 Students will track interval standard proficiency and receive a "Grade Level Comparison Score" so students can track minimum standard obtainment